lambdaisland/gaiwan_co/index.md

 [Lambda Island](https://lambdaisland.com) is our technical brand, aimed at developers who want to become better at what they do.
 It forms a key part of the Gaiwan success formula.
-By constantly researching deep technical topics and making them easily digestable we build up a knowledge and expertise in-house, which directly improves our client work.
+By constantly researching deep technical topics and making them easily digestible we build up a knowledge and expertise in-house, which directly improves our client work.

 ### Lambda Island Open Source